anmolmansingh/EECS-Course-Visualizer/README.md

-# this is the readme for the SI 507: improving EECS course access with graphs and trees
+# SI 507: Improving EECS course access with graphs

 This is a fun little course project aimed at improving your understanding of the EECS course structure visually, rather than navigate through a labyrinth of poorly-designed pages.